holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/02_guess_who/lesson_plan.md

 ## Lesson Plan

 This lesson provides an intuitive understanding of decisions trees (and trees in general).
-Beginning with just playing, the students learn to create decision trees and what features lead to the best tree (balanced).
+Beginning with just playing a game of Guess Who, the students learn to create decision trees and what features lead to the best tree (balanced).
 From there, we compare their intuitions with the output of Weka.

 ### Setup